mesopelagique/Shoal/README.md

 ## column name alias

-Use `as` to rename the result.
+Use `as` to rename the column in result.
 Mandatory if you make multiple computations for the same column.

 ```4d
  .agg($F.sum("value").as("SumOfValue)